vannitorelli/blockchain-developer-bootcamp-final-project/README.md

 These promising students need capital to pay for their studies.
 So why not raise it by creating a tradable instrument that tracks both a student's present value and their expectations of future success, based on objective metrics not dissimilar from those governing the equity markets?

 Why, then, not leverage Decentralized Finance (DeFi) and offer such an instrument as a Non-fungible Token (NFT) to the wider public?
-This way, anybody may crowdfund a student's success while enjoying the combined growth effect of a liquid, exchange-traded instrument and a predictable inflation model linked to the student's ongoing progress?
+This way, anybody may crowdfund a student's success while enjoying the combined growth effects of free-market floating and a predictable inflation model linked to the student's ongoing progress.

-# Mechanics
+Mechanics

 1. Bootstrap stage.
 Student, or an Agent on their behalf, will need to build a Pledge, a collection of materials that establish the student's performance up to that point: verified transcripts from past and current educational institutions, references from education professionals, friends and family, proof of low-income status, etc. All this materials will be vetted and, after being deemed genuine, cryptographically secured and stored in the Ethereum L1 or L2 blockchain.